John Travers Wood: Career

 In the 1950 election, Wood ran as a Republican for the open seat in Congress from Idaho's first district.
-He took office at age 72 and served a single term, narrowly losing his re-election bid in 1952 to Gracie Pfost.
-During his term, he also mentioned his distrust of the United Nations, citing its charter's similarities to the Soviet Union's constitution, and mentioned as much to the U.S. Flag Committee.
+He took office at the age 72 and served a single term, narrowly losing his re-election bid in 1952 to Gracie Pfost, the first woman to represent Idaho.

+During his term, he mentioned his distrust of the United Nations, citing its charter's similarities to the Soviet Union's constitution, and mentioned as much to the U.S. Flag Committee.

 Personal life

 Wood left the House in January 1953 and returned to Coeur d'Alene, where he died less than two years later.